KotlinNLP/DependencyParsingServer/README.md

-# DependencyTreeServer
+# DependencyParsingServer

-DependencyTreeServer is a web server that forwards requests to the [NLPServer](https://github.com/KotlinNLP/NLPServer "NLPServer on GitHub") and return the response for the [DependencyParsingDemo](https://github.com/KotlinNLP/DependencyParsingDemo "DependencyParsingDemo on GitHub").
+DependencyParsingServer is a web server that forwards requests to the [NLPServer](https://github.com/KotlinNLP/NLPServer "NLPServer on GitHub") and return the response for the [DependencyParsingDemo](https://github.com/KotlinNLP/DependencyParsingDemo "DependencyParsingDemo on GitHub").